gustaebel/passext/README.md

 Python 2 script called `passext-host` is used for that.
 It is located in the `host/` subdirectory along with the required manifest json file.

-`passext-host` uses its own instance of `gpg-agent` so that the private gpg key passphrase has to be entered only once every hour.

 For more information look at the code, it is rather well-documented.

 Installation